 - Star Trek: The Original Series episode "The Ultimate Computer".
 A computer called the M-5 is installed on the Enterprise to determine if it can replace James Kirk as captain of the ship.
 M-5 develops artificial intelligence, goes crazy and tries to destroy four other Federation starships.

-- In an episode of The Addams Family, Lurch is promoted "head butler" of the house by giving him another butler to order around, "Smiley" (played by Robby the Robot).
+- In The Addams Family episode "Lurch's Little Helper", Lurch is promoted "head butler" of the house by giving him another butler to order around, "Smiley" (played by Robby the Robot).
 Smiley proves a poor replacement, leading Lurch to terminate him and go back to being the house's one and only butler.

 - The Buffybot from Buffy the Vampire Slayer was built with genuine impersonation of Buffy in mind, but only in a certain context.
 When the gang tries to use the robot in combat situations and to fool other people, it can generally maintain a halfway decent veneer of normality for a short period of time before screwing it up due to the limits of its programming.
 Examples include spouting Word Salad instead of snappy one-liners and running away in the middle of a fight because her override tells her to return to Willow for service if she's damaged.